You can find modeling gigs even if you don’t look like the typical model.

 Ways to find art modeling gigs

-Depending on where you live art modeling can pay anywhere from 10 to 20 an hour these days for drawing, painting and sculpting and 150 or more per session for photography.
-It isn’t best-paying gig in the world but could be a flexible source of extra income in a pinch.
+Depending on where you live, art modeling can pay anywhere from 10 to 25 an hour for drawing, painting, and sculpting and 150 or more per session for photography.
+It isn’t the best-paying gig in the world but could be a flexible source of extra income in a pinch.

 Then in Los Angeles I was a lot bolder and 20 years older.
 It was in 2003, so there were not a lot of internet options yet for finding gigs.
 But there were a few photography sites, and people were looking for something a little different than traditional models.
 I never made a full-time living, but I did make 100 per hour and had fun and put an extra 500 to 1000 per month in the bank.

 How to create a photography modeling portfolio

 To get a portfolio to post, I did photos for trade to set up my profiles with pics.
 Photographers needed models for their own portfolios, so it was pretty easy to find people to work with for trade.

 I found a few legit jobs on CL, and I put listings up on One Model Place and Model Mayhem and found that it was pretty easy to weed through the sleazy guys and find legitimate photographers who wanted to do artistic nudes, lingerie, and swimsuit photos.

 What kinds of people will you work with?

 I connected with a few professional photographers and a lot of guys who were just hobbyists who liked to take pictures of women in sexy outfits.
 Surprisingly I never had any trouble with anyone except that initial photographer when I was 22.